s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 document there.
 Both *Photoshop* files and *Word* documents are capable of containing texts and images, but when such content is copied into them from external sources, such as other files on the same computer, or quotes and links from the internet, these relationships are irrevocably lost.
-As illustrated above, additionally, it becomes a lot harder to edit the content once it is aggregated as well.
-To choose an application for this task is a trade-off, because in applications primarily designed for word processing, arranging content visually is harder and image editing and video embedding options are limited, while tools better suited to these tasks lack nuance when working with text.
+As illustrated above, additionally, it becomes a lot harder to edit the content once it is aggregated.
+To choose an application for this task is a hard trade-off to make, because in applications primarily designed for word processing, arranging content visually is hard to do, and image editing and video embedding options are limited, while tools better suited to these tasks lack nuance when working with text.

-Rather than face this dilemma, a more sensible system could leave the task of positioning and aggregating content of different types to one software component, while multiple different software components can be responsible for editing the individual pieces of content, so that the most appropriate one can be chosen for each element.
+To avoid facing this dilemma, a more sensible system could leave the task of positioning and aggregating content of different types to one software component, while multiple different software components could be responsible for editing the individual pieces of content, so that the most appropriate one can be chosen for each element.
+While creating the technological interface between these components is certainly a challenge, the resulting system would greatly benefit from the exponentially-growing capabilties resulting from the modular reuse of components across many contexts: A rich text editor component could be used for example not just in a mixed media collection as proposed above, but also for an email editor or the input fields in a browser.

 <div style="height: 2rem;"></div>

-To summarize, for various reasons, the metaphors and interfaces of computing interfaces today prevent users from deeply understanding the software they use and the data they own, from customizing and improving their experience and interactions, and from properly owning, contextualising and connecting their data.
+To summarize, for various reasons, the metaphors and driving concepts of computing interfaces today prevent users from deeply understanding the software they use and the data they own, from customizing and improving their experience and interactions, and from properly owning, contextualising and connecting their data.

-Interestingly, these deficits do not appear throughout the history of todays computing systems, but are based in rather recent developments in the field.
+Interestingly, these deficits do not appear throughout the history of today's computing systems, but are based in rather recent developments in the field.
 In fact the most influental systems in the past aspired to the polar opposites, as i will show in the next section.